-A smart thing to do while comparing no contract prepaid plans is to compare the add-on features.
-For example, you can compare the features and services you can enjoy every month with and without contract.
+A smart thing to do while comparing no-contract prepaid plans is to compare the add-on features.
+For example, you can compare the features and services you can enjoy every month with and without a contract.
 If you find that your phone needs will be swinging wildly every month, going for a long-term fixed contract definitely is not the best idea.

 Choosing the right No Contract Plan

 Remember that all unlimited calling plans do not offer free extras such as data tethering.
 If you’re using mobile data, make sure you keep an eye on the volume of data consumed if you don’t want to end up paying an additional fee at the end of the month.